Alphabetical list:

 Chronic bacterial prostatitis - diagnosis

 In chronic bacterial prostatitis there are bacteria in the prostate but usually no symptoms.
-The prostate infection is diagnosed by culturing urine as well as prostate fluid (expressed prostatic secretions or EPS) which are obtained by the doctor doing a rectal exam and putting pressure on the prostate.
-If no fluid is recovered after this prostatic massage, a post ...Section: Prostatitis
+The prostate infection is diagnosed by culturing urine as well as prostate fluid (expressed prostatic secretions or EPS) which are obtained by the doctor ...Section: Prostatitis

 Other articles from the section: Prostatitis